By Yoga Therapist Julie Stannard

 Sit in a chair facing a table or desk and cross your arms.
 Bend forward and rest your forehead on the inner edge of the forearm closest to you, so it rests just above your eyebrows.
 Using your forearm, gently tug the flesh between your eyebrows in the direction of your nose.
 Rest for 1 to 5 minutes.
 Notice if your breath deepens and slows.
 Try to let go of effort and pay attention to your experience.

 This is just one of many simple but effective practices that yoga has to offer.
-As you probably noticed this one has a very calming affect on your nervous system.
+As you probably noticed this one has a very calming effect on your nervous system.